bezmoradi/tutorials/go/16-pointer.md

 }
 ```

 We can see that the `updateName` function returns a reference type of `string`; meaning there might be other parts of the program that are interested in that value; that's why the compiler will use heap.
-But we are doing this in the cost of heap allocation; in other words, there needs to be an overhead for the garbage collector to clean up that bucket in the heap when the whole operations is done (We need to keep in mind that if we place lots of things in the heap, it will cause low performance just because the garbage collector constantly needs to analyze them to delete them if not used anymore).
+But we are doing this in the cost of heap allocation; in other words, there needs to be an overhead for the garbage collector to clean up that bucket in the heap when the whole operations is done (we need to keep in mind that if we place lots of things in the heap, it will cause low performance just because the garbage collector constantly needs to analyze them to delete them if not used anymore).

 ## When Should We Use Value/Pointer Semantics?